How To Check Webmail, Change Password, Set Up Forwarding & Auto-Responders on POP emailTom Hart

 Bower Web Solutions offers all of its e-mail clients online access to their e-mail through a web interface.
 Web based email can be used both as a diagnostic tool to see if email account is working correctly (should you have a problem sending or receiving emails from client based programs like Microsoft Outlook) and as a way to check your email via the web for times when you don’t have access to your computer.

-- Changing your user Password is pretty self explanatory.
+- Changing your user Password by clicking on your email address in the top right and choosing ‘password and security’ from the drop down.
 Be sure to save it to a secure place and change it on all devices that connect to this email address.

 - Forwarders are useful to forward email to another account.
 Remember that email will also be saved in the mailbox account that you are currently using so don’t let this email account go unchecked for too long or it will become full and cease to work.